xelatihy/yocto-gl/docs/yocto_gl.md

     const gl_vertex_buffer& buf, int nc, const float* def);
 ~~~

-Sets a vartex attribute for program pid and variable var.
-The attribute
-has nc components and either buffer bid or a single value def
-(if bid is zero).
-Convenience wrapper to above functions.
+Binds a buffer to a vertex attribute, or a constant value if the buffer is
+empty.

 #### Function set_program_vertattr()